youldash/iOS/README.md

 ## License

 This Git repo is published under the Creative Commons Attribution-NonCommercial 4.0 International License.
-See [LICENSE](https://github.com/youldash/iOS/blob/master/LICENSE.md) for details.
+By using this site, you agree to the **Terms of Use** that are defined in [LICENSE.md](https://github.com/youldash/iOS/blob/master/LICENSE.md).